RhetTbull/osxphotos/README.md

                                   exporting metadata.
   --album-keyword                 Use album name as keyword/tag when exporting
                                   metadata.
+  --keyword-template TEMPLATE     For use with --exiftool, --sidecar; specify
+                                  a template string to use as keyword in the form '{name,DEFAULT}' This is the same
+                                  format as --directory.
+For example, if you wanted to add the full path to the folder and album photo is contained in as a keyword when exporting you could specify --keyword-
+                                  template "{folder_album}" You may specify
+                                  more than one template, for example
+                                  --keyword-template "{folder_album}"
+                                  --keyword-template "{created.year}" See
+                                  Templating System below.
   --current-name                  Use photo's current filename instead of
                                   original filename for export.
 Note:
                                   Starting with Photos 5, all photos are